basecamp/kamal-site/_docs/configuration.md

 If the referenced secret ENVs are missing, the configuration will be halted with a `KeyError` exception.

 **Note:** Marking an ENV as secret currently only redacts its value in the output for Kamal.
 The ENV is still injected in the clear into the container at runtime.

+## Using Kamal env variables

+The following env variables are set when your container runs:

+`KAMAL_CONTAINER_NAME` : this contains the current container name and version

 ## Using volumes